A man in a suit gestures towards a laptop while standing in front of a blank flip chart in an office setting.

 Critics Speak: Skepticism or Skeeball?

 But, not everyone is convinced.
-Critics argue that gamification might focus on entertainment over education.
+Critics argue that gamification might prioritize entertainment over education.
 Yet, these may be the same individuals who use typewriters in the age of MacBooks.
-The challenge lies in finding a balance, making sure students aren’t just clicking for the sake of clicks but genuinely absorbing knowledge.
+The challenge lies in finding a balance, ensuring students aren’t just clicking for the sake of clicks but genuinely absorbing knowledge.

 From Boardroom to Classroom: Industry Discoveries